 Doctor of Audiology

-SPENCER, SHELDON AND ESTHERVILLE, IA & FAIRMONT, MN CLINICS
+SPENCER, ESTHERVILLE, IA & FAIRMONT, MN CLINICS

 Dr. Nelson graduated with distinction from the University of Iowa with a Bachelor of Arts degree in both speech and hearing science and linguistics.
 He obtained his Doctor of Audiology from the University of North Texas.
 Dr. Nelson works with his sister, Dr. Catherine Grange at their father’s audiology practice.